kiyutink/bottie-mcbotface/readme.md

 # Bottie McBotface
 A simple telegram bot built in a hackathon mode in 6 hours of work time.
-The bot is available on https://t.me/bottie_mcbotface_bot
+The bot is available at https://t.me/bottie_mcbotface_bot